Making Wine FAQ – Answers to your DIY Wine Making Questions

 Q: Can I use a juice concentrate to make my home made wine?

 A: Yes, for a cost savings or convenience your can use concentrate.
-The best results will typically be derived from fresh fruit.
+The best results will typically be derived from fresh fruit, but there are quality concentrates intended for wine making.

 Q: How long should I wait to start racking?